Under various state and federal laws, employers are prohibited from discriminating against individuals on the basis of:

 Direct relationship between an employee’s sex and his or her ability to perform the job

-An employer may demonstrate a direct relationship by showing that all, or substantially all, individuals of one sex would be unable to safely and efficiently perform the duties of a particular position.
+An employer may demonstrate a direct relationship by showing that all, or substantially all, individuals of one sex would be unable perform the duties of a particular position safely and efficiently.
 However, courts will not uphold a rule that is based on sexual stereotypes.

 Example - An employer may not implement a policy excluding women from a position that regularly requires lifting over 30 pounds.
 This policy is based on the stereotype that all women are inherently weak.